reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

 - Contract Type: the type of your smart contract.
 For this guide, please select ERC721M.
 - Contract Address: the smart contract address you get via deployment.
 - Base Uri: the URL of the metadata.
 This field is displayed if you choose ERC721 or ERC721M.
+For example, suppose you want to show your #1 NFT’s metadata on [https://metadata.reddio.com/api/tokens/1](https://metadata.reddio.com/api/tokens/1) and your #8 NFT’s metadata on [https://metadata.reddio.com/api/tokens/8](https://metadata.reddio.com/api/tokens/8).
+You need to set up your Base Uri as [https://metadata.reddio.com/api/tokens/](https://metadata.reddio.com/api/tokens/).

 By now, you have binded your smart contract with a project on Reddio.